FelixKrueger/Bismark/Bismark_User_Guide.md

     <chromosome> <position> <strand> <count methylated> <count unmethylated> <C-context> <trinucleotide context>

+<br><br>

 # Appendix (IV): Bismark reports for the test data set
+Please note that this has been run with a fairly early version however I wouldn't expect the numbers to change much.

 ##### Using Bowtie: